yazhiniii20/CODSOFT/README.md

-# CODSOFT
+# Data Science
-This repository contains all the tasks completed during the CODSOFT internship program.
+This repository contains simple projects that are build using Data Science.